 If your personal information can be disclosed and processed in any of several countries, and be subject to the data protection laws of those countries, you clearly don’t have complete ownership and control of your data.

 It can be seen, collected, and shared with many other parties – and you may not even be alerted if/when your data falls into the “wrong hands”.

 Australia is a bad location for secure email

 The biggest strike against Fastmail is that it is based in Australia.
 That may sound strange, with Australia being a modern Western Democracy and all that.
 But in reality, Australia is a horrible place for online privacy.
 Here’s why:

 The Five Eyes connection

 Australia is a member of the Five Eyes Intelligence organization.
 This means, among other things, that they share intelligence with the other Five Eyes countries.
-Reportedly, this even extends to spying on each other’s citizens and passing along the information, allowing the members to skirt laws against spying on their own citizens.
+Reportedly, this even extends to monitoring each other’s citizens and passing along the information.
+This allows the members to skirt laws against spying on their own citizens.
 This realization sets the stage.

 Your metadata does not belong to you (in Australia)